What Causes Power Steering Fluid Leaks?

 Basically, time and use are the enemies.
-As a car ages and/or achieves high mileage, the O-rings and seals lose mass and form.
+As cars age and rack up higher mileage, the O-rings and seals lose mass and form.
 These seals may even break up into little chunks that circulate in the fluid.
 These vital components cannot do their job properly, and the precious fluid seeps out.
 If it were easy to replace these seals, like it is with spark plugs, that’s exactly what mechanics would do to prevent this problem.
 Unfortunately, replacement is not a solution.

 The Power of a Leak

 When working properly, with no leaks, the fluid is pressured by the pump.
 This pressured fluid then helps turn the wheels by pushing on pistons mounted to the rack.
 If the power steering fluid leaks from any point along the intricate machinery, the fluid will lose its effectiveness.
 If the power steering leak is significant, there won’t be enough fluid to pressurize, leading to difficulty in steering.

 Working under stress, the pump will break from a lack of proper fluid intake.
 A damaged power steering pump costs hundreds to repair.
 In worst-case scenarios, a power steering fluid leak may damage the power steering rack.
 If this happens, repairs could cost well over $1,000.
 Clearly, these breakdowns are worth avoiding, but can you?
 Actually, there is an effective product called No Leak®, which costs less than $10 per bottle.
-No Leak’s Power Steering Stop Leak can be used to seal current leaks and prevent future ones.
+No Leak Power Steering Stop Leak can be used to seal current leaks and prevent future ones.
 No Leak is safe and compatible with all power steering fluids.

 Reducing The Dangers